Merange/seatalk/README.md

 I change the method protypes to make them more precise.

 Arduino 16bits environment is supported p.e. to create Arduino Uno application.
-Just rename the .C files into .Cpp and add it to the project or the *librairies* folder

 This could not have been possible without Thomas Knauf's absolutely indispensible SeaTalk reference found here: http://www.thomasknauf.de/seatalk.htm.
 Thank you, Thomas, for all the work it must have taken to work out the protocol details!
 I am in awe.